franiiss/PSMC-FAC/README.md

 > [!NOTE]
 > You can erase the PSMC command with -p "1 * 6 + 58 * 1" as it was only kept to prove Nadachowska's work.
-> The results from the different -p used is quite similar, to reduce the processing time just run with one command.
-> Also, take into account -p setting depends on multiple elements.
-You can make use of proven atomic intervals in trusted bibliography for the species studied.

 ## Regression analysis
-Repeating the 2 plotting steps with all the downsamples generates a table linking downsample coverage and FNR value required for correction.

-<ins>A polynomial regression of degree 2</ins> can be fitted to this data, showing a high coefficient of determination (this method is still under examination and refinement).

 # Plot samples
-Once the quadratic equation from the regression analysis was accomplished, the samples below 18X were assigned a FNR value dependant of their coverage.
-This threshold was applied following Nadachowska et al. (2016) recommendation for samples with enough coverage (>18X) for PSMC analysis.

 ## References
 Conda was used to create controlled environments to run specific tools.
 Conda documentation.
 (2024). https://docs.conda.io/